NhgrtPlayer/elo_ranking_test/README.md

 The elo will change based on wins and defeat with a graphical interface.

-All of the players are saved in a Double-Circular Chained List.
+All of the players are saved in a Double-Circular Buffer.